-I am a postdoctoral fellow in the Department of Government at the London School of Economics and Political Science.
+I am an Assistant Professor of Political Science at Florida State University.
 I hold a PhD in Political Science from the University of California, Berkeley and was supported by a National Science Foundation Graduate Research Fellowship.

 Before starting my PhD, I studied economics and government at Hamilton College, graduating summa cum laude in 2010; I then consulted in New York and Washington, DC on securities and antitrust litigation.